oampo/thinkful-projects/angularjs/topics.md

 ###Next:
 - Introduction to Controllers, Scope and Dependency Injection (Intermediate)
-- HTTP and intro to Promises
+- HTTP and intro to Promises (Matthew Prestifillippo)
 - Custom Directives

 ###Next next: